-Renee L. Kimball, Esquire is Deputy Court Administrtor for the 43rd Judicial District of Pennsylvania in Stroudsburg, Pennsylvania.
+Renee L. Kimball, Esquire is District Court Administrtor for the 43rd Judicial District of Pennsylvania in Stroudsburg, Pennsylvania.

 Ms. Kimball attained a Bachelor of Arts degree from the University of Pittsburgh in 2004.
 In 2008, she received her J.D., also from the University of Pittsburgh.
 Beginning in 2011, Ms. Kimball began the educational track to achieve the designation of a Fellow of the Institute for Court Management.
 She attained the Certified Court Manager certification in January of 2012.
 She went on to attain the Certified Court Executive Certification in June of 2012 upon completion of the residency program.
 She graduated as a Fellow in May of 2013 after completing and presenting her project entitled, A Framework for Strategic Facilities Planning in Allegheny County, Pennsylvania, which was awarded the Vice President’s Award of Merit for Applied Research.